 Delaware used to be a universal motorcycle helmet state.
 However, the state repealed its universal helmet law in 1978 and replaced it with the current partial helmet law.
 A bipartisan group of Delaware lawmakers attempted to pass a new universal motorcycle helmet law in 2015 and again in 2016—citing the burden that the cost of long-term care for motorcycle accident victims with traumatic brain injuries places on taxpayers—but their attempts were unsuccessful.

-Choosing a Motorcycle Helmet
+Importance of Choosing a Motorcycle Helmet

 Because Delaware's partial helmet law requires all motorcyclists to carry an approved helmet and eye protection, it is important for Delawareans to know how to select these items—even if they have no intention of actually wearing them.